-If you're having problems controlling your eyelids, botulinum toxin can be used to help relax the muscles of your eyelids.
+If you're having problems controlling your eyelids, injections of botulinum toxin can be used to help relax the muscles of your eyelids.
 It works by blocking the signals from the brain to the affected muscles.
-The effects of the injection usually last for up to three months.
+The effects of the injections usually last for up to three months.

-If you're experiencing dryness of your eyes due to reduced blinking, eyedrops can be used to lubricate them and reduce irritation.
+If you're experiencing dry eyes because of reduced blinking, eyedrops and artificial tears can be used to lubricate them and reduce irritation.